zackw/pinebook-pro-keyboard-updater/README.md

 ## Pick the right keyboard variant

-The PineBook Pro exists in two keyboard variants, ANSI and ISO.
+The Pinebook Pro exists in two keyboard variants, **ANSI** and **ISO**.
 It is easy to determine the variant by the shape of the `Enter` key, for example.

-**To update an ANSI variant of the PineBook Pro, an external USB keyboard will be required because the built-in keyboard will stop working while the firmware update is performed.**
+**To update an ANSI variant of the Pinebook Pro, an external USB keyboard will be required because the built-in keyboard will stop working while the firmware update is performed.**

 ## Update all firmware images